 In May 2024, the Company expanded into the U.S. therapeutics market with the commercial launch of DAXXIFY[®] for the treatment of cervical dystonia.
-As of April 30, 2024, DAXXIFY[®] for the treatment of cervical dystonia had coverage for approximately 78% of commercial lives, which when combined with government coverage represents over 200 million lives.
+As of June 30, 2024, DAXXIFY[®] for the treatment of cervical dystonia had coverage for over 80% of commercial lives.